-Acquired unit Division Business uni t Technical area Acquisition type Acquisition period Number of employees Annual sales for fiscal year prior to acquisition, EUR million 1) EBITDA for fiscal year prior to acquisition, EUR million 1) Electro Berchtold Austria Services Technical maintenance Business January 13 1.8 4) 0.1 4) RPH Linc Sweden Services Security and safety Business July 9 2.5 0.6 GTS Immobilien GmbH Austria Projects Building automation Shares July 40 5.6 4) 0.3 4) Felcon GmbH Austria Services Ventilation and air conditioning Shares September 13 2.4 0.2 Bott Kälte- und Klimatechnik Germany Services Cooling Business October 8 0.7 0.2 Rørlegger'n Innlandet Norway Services Heating and sanitation Business December 7 0.7 0.0 Merius Industry Services Industrial design and advisory Business December 20 1.4 0.1
+Acquired unit Division Business un it Technical area Acquisition type Acquisition period Number of employees Annual sales for fiscal year prior to acquisition, EUR million 1) EBITDA for fiscal year prior to acquisition, EUR million 1) Electro Berchtold Austria Services Technical maintenance Business January 13 1.8 4) 0.1 4) RPH Linc Sweden Services Security and safety Business July 9 2.5 0.6 GTS Immobilien GmbH Austria Projects Building automation Shares July 40 5.6 4) 0.3 4) Felcon GmbH Austria Services Ventilation and air conditioning Shares September 13 2.4 0.2 Bott Kälte- und Klimatechnik Germany Services Cooling Business October 8 0.7 0.2 Rørlegger'n Innlandet Norway Services Heating and sanitation Business December 7 0.7 0.0 Merius Industry Services Industrial design and advisory Business December 20 1.4 0.1

-1) Figures for the fiscal year prior to acquisition are in accordance with the local accounting standards of the acquired businesses.
-Full acquisition year figures are not available for all acquired businesses due to merger and integration activities following the acquisitions.
+Figures for the fiscal year prior to acquisition are in accordance with the local accounting standards of the acquisitions.
 Therefore, the revenue and EBITDA for the fiscal year prior to acquisition provides a good estimate of the impact the acquisitions would have had on Caverion's figures had all the acquisitions been carried out on 1 January of the acquisition year.

-21 Caverion's acquisition of PORREAL Group in August 2022 comprised PORREAL GmbH and its subsidiary ALEA GmbH.
+Caverion's acquisition of PORREAL Group in August 2022 comprised PORREAL GmbH and its subsidiary ALEA GmbH.
 ALEA GmbH was divested in December 2022 and the above figures only contain those of PORREAL GmbH.

-31 For Carrier's food retail refrigeration business, the annual sales for the fiscal year prior to the acquisition contains only the sales arising from the transferred business.
+For Carrier's food retail refrigeration business, the annual sales for the fiscal year prior to the acquisition contains only the sales arising from the transferred business.
 A comparable EBITDA for the prior fiscal year is not available for the business transferred to Caverion.